Breaking down the Buyer’s Journey – how does it affect the HVAC sales process?

 A simple way of creating content for your audience (and not for yourself) is making sure you’re always focused on the why, not the what.

 For example, you may have scheduling software to help you better organize your diaries, but you’ll still offer emergency same-day repairs.
 Why?
 Because you know emergencies are unpredictable.
-Customers won’t want to rely on your scheduling software alone; they just want to be confident that you can always react to deliver the service they need, when they need it.
+Customers won’t want to rely on your job scheduling software alone.
+They just want to be confident that you can always react to deliver the service they need, when they need it.
 It’s about fulfilling your customers’ needs, not only what’s most convenient for you.

 Another concrete example: our newsletter.
 The first time we thought about designing the newsletter, we took inspiration from our favorite sources of content.
 In that sense, I’m perhaps a little bit more traditional and like reading a lot of newspaper editorials, a lot of very basic wall of text sort of structures, which obviously didn’t work because we do not have the same target audience.